 - A pair of wired passive speakers, 4 - 8 Ω, minimum 50 W

 - If you have a Spotify premium account you can use the Spotify Connect for a better integration of the Player and Spotify.

 Besides the Network Music Player, you will find the following accessories in the box:

 - AC power cable

 - USB flash memory drive/stick containing the guides mentioned below, terms and conditions and licences.

 - Airplay is supported

-- Also possible to use UPNP\DLNA for streaming (for example Windows Media Player, TV's or home movie systems)
+- Also possible to use UPnP for streaming

 Four speaker terminal posts for left and right channels.

-Class D amplifier IQaudio Pi-DigiAMP+, power output is 2 x 35 W into 4 Ω. Impedance range 4 - 8 Ω. Remember that speaker sensitivity is just as important as impedance, should be at least 80 dB, preferably 85 dB or higher (the higher the better).
+Class D amplifier IQaudio Pi-DigiAMP+, power output is 2 x 35 W (RMS) into 8 Ω. Impedance range 4 - 8 Ω. Remember that speaker sensitivity is just as important as impedance, should be at least 80 dB, preferably 85 dB or higher (the higher the better).
 It uses Texas Instruments chipset TAS5756m.
-The amplifier delivers full-HD audio up to 24-bit/192kHz playback, dependig on the file format.
+The amplifier delivers full-HD audio up to 24-bit/192kHz playback, depending on the file format.

-A comprehensive manual on PDF format with the following chapters:
+A comprehensive manual on PDF format [39 pages] with the following topics: